valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 - Timing puzzles

-For a few puzzles (the large majority do not present this problem) you need to time your clicks to be very precise or you will fail it.
-Even (on my estimation) a 300ms delay will make you fail so this is really bad for people either with disabilities or who wants to enjoy the game without too much stress.
+For a few puzzles (the large majority do not present this problem) you need to time your clicks to be very precise or you will fail them.
+Even (on my estimation) a 300ms delay will make you fail so this is really bad for people either with disabilities or who want to enjoy the game without too much stress.
 This happens even in story mode since it is not related to the combat part of the game but to puzzles.

 ## Conclusion